TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/matlab/index.md

 {% endraw %}

-Merge Sort in Matlab was written by:
+[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [Matlab](https://sampleprograms.io/languages/matlab) was written by:

 - Nikhil Gupta

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution